wwaldron/galred/README.md

 ### Workflow Steps

-Now, you may work through the following files remembering that some parameters may need to be updated.
+Now, you may work through the following files using their hyperlinks or by navigating to the [Notebooks](Notebooks) directory (which just contains a list of symlinks to the files listed below).
+Remember that some parameters may need to be updated.

 1. [Image Downloader](Images/ImageDownloader.ipynb)
 1. [NED Downloader](Data/NED/NED_InfoDownloader.ipynb)